kaltura/developer-platform-docs/documentation/Engage_and_Publish/kaltura-thumbnail-api.md

 ### Slicing

-A more advanced use case of the Thumbnail API is to create "animated-thumbnails" where series of thumbnails from the video are shown in rotation one after another, creating the impression of a slient movie.
+A more advanced use case of the Thumbnail API is to create "animated-thumbnails" where series of thumbnails from the video are shown in rotation one after another, creating the impression of a silent movie.

 Slicing can also be used in advanced CSS techniques using sprites.